lesterc013/fullstackopen/README.md

 - This repo will contain all the exercises I will do to complete the fullstackopen course from Helsinki University
 - I will become a full stack developer
+- This will also help me get good at using git